Using webhooks

 4. Checkout completed (i.e. payment received)

-You may elect to use any or all of these hooks.
+You can use any or all of these hooks.
 If you have enabled a hook, Quicket will send a message when that hook is triggered.

 Web hooks can be used for a variety of purposes, including adding your event attendees automatically to a spreadsheet or CRM, sending out personalised messages to people who buy tickets, following up on dormant purchases and so on.